v12technology/fluxtion/docs/sections/helloworld_imperative.md

 ## Three steps to using Fluxtion
 {: .no_toc }

+{: .info }
-1. Mark event handling methods with annotations or via functional programming
+1 - Mark event handling methods with annotations or via functional programming<br>
-2. Build the event processor using fluxtion compiler utility
+2 - Build the event processor using fluxtion compiler utility<br>
-3. Integrate the event processor in the app and feed it events
+3 - Integrate the event processor in the app and feed it events {: .fs-4 }

 {: .no_toc }
 <details open markdown="block">